 - They can renew themselves through cell division.

-- Although initially undifferentiated, they can differentiate themselves, or take on the properties of several different structures and tissues, as the need arises.
+- Although they’re initially indistinguishable, they can differentiate themselves and take on the properties of several different structures and tissues, as the need arises.

-- They can be transplanted into another organism where they will continue to divide and differentiate.
+- They can be transplanted into another organism, where they will continue to divide and replicate.

 Stem Cells in the Lung

-Until recently, researchers believed that adult lungs didn’t contain any stem cells.
-Dr. Piero Anversa and his colleagues at BWH turned conventional wisdom on its head when they discovered the presence of stem cells in the lungs.
-In the 2011 study, they cited evidence of stem cells in 12 adult donor lungs and nine lungs from fetuses that had died a natural death.
+Until recently, it was believed that adult lungs didn’t contain any stem cells.
+Researchers at Brigham and Women’s Hospital in Massachusetts turned conventional wisdom on its head when they discovered the presence of stem cells in the lungs.
+In the 2011 study, they cited evidence of stem cells in 12 adult donor lungs and nine lungs from fetuses that had died of natural causes.

-These undifferentiated cells were capable of forming different parts of the lungs, including the alveoli and the small airways.
+These undifferentiated cells were capable of forming different parts of the lungs, including the air sacs and the small airways.
 When injected into mice with surgically damaged lungs, the stem cells divided to form new lung structures.
-The tissue that the stem cells created meshed with and supported the mice’s own lung tissues.
+The structures that the stem cells created were able to combine with and support the mice’s own lung tissues.
 This discovery opened the door to the possibility of finding new and improved treatments for COPD.

 COPD and Stem Cell Treatments

-Because the presence of stem cells in the adult lung was confirmed only very recently, there are no stem cell treatments currently available to patients with COPD.
+Since the presence of stem cells in the adult lung was confirmed only very recently, there are no stem cell treatments currently available to people with COPD.
 However, researchers see stem cell therapy as a promising new direction for COPD treatment research.
 They believe stem cells may benefit people with the disease by:

-In fact, scientists envision that one day, stem cells will be used to generate new, healthy lungs in people with chronic lung disease.
-Although it will probably be several years before science has advanced to the point where stem cell research can be attempted in people with COPD, if this treatment comes to fruition, it will save people with COPD from having to go through painful and risky lung transplant surgeries.
+Researchers envision that stem cells can one day be used to generate new, healthy lungs in people with chronic lung disease.
+It will probably take several years of research before stem cell treatment can be attempted in people with COPD.
+However, if this treatment comes to fruition, people with COPD may no longer have to go through painful and risky lung transplant surgeries.
 It may even pave the way for finding a cure for COPD.